What living with rheumatoid arthritis as a youth is like

 “I think the way my family packaged that and sent it to me was really touching.”

 A change in outlook after living with rheumatoid arthritis

-It was not only a physical change that Ryan had to go through but an emotional and mindset shift.
+It was not only a physical change that James had to go through but an emotional and mindset shift.
 To cope with his arthritis, he began writing poetry and became more empathetic towards others.